A brief history of Harry Redknapp’s weird dislike of David Nugent

 The bar has been unfairly raised.
 Just a month ago, the gaffer would have been “delighted” with double figures.
 Now he wants 15-20, and doesn’t think you can do it.

-Derby County want you, but you want to stay and prove a point.
+Derby County want you, but you decide to stay and prove a point.

 Redknapp makes it clear who he prefers: “He’s a young player and obviously he wants to play, but at the moment Kanu has been absolutely brilliant, John Utaka’s a threat and Benjani does well.”